 I love a nice loaf of bread, and I bet you do too.
 And my client Viola, who asked me for this recipe surely does so.
 Bread got a bad rep over the last decade, because it is easy to overconsume: good bread is really tasty, not very satieting and quitecalorie dense.
 But that’s not a problem if you are diligent with your tracking and if you have an overall healthy lifestyle with enough movement.
 People suffering from IBS sometimes react to several anti-nutrients found in higher dosage in wheat and other grains.
 Sourdough makes the bread more digestible and less prone to cause digestive issues because the microbiota “pre-digest” the anti-nutrients.

 Before I show you the process of making your first sourdough, let me tell you why it is so much better to switch to sourdough bread.
 As I already mentioned, grains are full of anti-nutrients that create several problems:

-- Only 13% of the magnesium in bread containing the anti-nutrient phytic acid is absorbed by the body.
+- Only 13% of the magnesium in bread containing the anti-nutrient phytic acid (which is “normal” bread) is absorbed by the body.